Little Golden Farm

 We offer several convenient payment options to make the process simple and stress-free:

-• Zelle, Cash, or Venmo: These are our payment methods, and there are no extra fees when you use them.
+• Zelle, Cash, PayPal, or Venmo: These are our payment methods, and there are no extra fees when you use them.

 Please note, we do not accept direct credit card payments